jrshittu/photo-app/README.md

 # Pixisland - A Photo Search App

 Pixisland is a simple web application that allows users to search for their favorite photos using keywords.
-The app fetches images from the Unsplash API and presents them in an order.
+The app fetches images from the Unsplash API.

 ## Demo